ova2/html5-client-side-validation-api-spec/README.md

 ## Standard validators
 - TBD
+- don't forget equals of two fields (cross-field validation).
+Fields can be referenced by some selectors defined in data-csv-voptions

 ## Configuration
  - csv.labelprovider Array of labelproviders.
 Some default providers (Bootstrap, PrimeUI) are provided.
 Input: element with data-csv-* Output: Label.